 How Do You Get A Home Appraisal Online?

-This is the most common question people ask.
-The way it works is simple.
-You can navigate to a site that offers online appraisals, such as Ownerly, ask for an appraisal, and give the site the details about the house in question.
+All you need to do to get an online home appraisal is to head to a site that offers online appraisals, such as Ownerly, ask for an appraisal, and give them the details about the house in question.
 From there, they will provide you with a ballpark estimate of the real estate value based on similar homes in your area.

 How Do Online Home Appraisals Work?

 Online home appraisals work by using an algorithm to estimate the value of your house.
 It’s called Automated Valuation Modeling, and the algorithm takes into account the information you provide, the house’s sale history, and the prices of houses nearby.
 That means an online house appraisal is only as accurate as the data available.
 While they can provide a quick estimate, they won't be as accurate as a traditional appraisal as they cannot easily account for things like new renovations and differences in the quality of finishes between homes.

 Since AMV home appraisals take virtually no effort to conduct, it’s possible to get an online home appraisal for free.
 This makes them very attractive to people who are short on time and cash.

 Superficially, they can be pretty accurate.
 However, they are rarely ever (if ever) spot on.
 This is because online home appraisals can’t tell the following things:

 - Damage to your home: An online appraisal won’t be able to spot the leaky pipes in the basement or a bunch of holes in your wall.
 These types of damages can severely reduce the value of your home, even if your home looks great on the outside.

 - Updated accessories: Newly remodeled bathrooms won’t show up on the appraisal either.
 If you have a unique feature that adds a high amount of value to your home, it probably won’t be a very accurate estimate.